Caltrans crews set to continue work on projects in the region

 State Route 20: Work continues on a $61.5 million project funded in part by Senate Bill 1, the Road Repair and Accountability Act of 2017, to straighten and flatten roadway curves and slopes, widen shoulders, construct a new bridge and rehabilitate a 4.5-mile section of roadway in the Browns Valley area.
 Construction is expected to be completed in 2021.
 Project information and construction updates are available at www.FixYuba20.com.

-State Route 20 between the Marysville Road and Timbuctoo Road: Motorists can expect intermittent one-way traffic control from 5:30 a.m. to 4 p.m.
-Monday through Wednesday, 5:30 a.m. to 3 p.m.
-Thursday, 5:30 a.m. to 2 p.m.
-Friday and 5:30 a.m. to 4 p.m.
-Saturday, Aug.
-1, for roadway excavation, pavement and earthmoving work.
+State Route 20 between Marysville Road and Timbuctoo Road: Motorists can expect intermittent one-way traffic control from 5:30 a.m. to 4 p.m.
+Monday through Thursday and 5:30 a.m. to 3 p.m.
+Friday and Saturday, Aug.
+8, for roadway excavation, drainage and grading work.

 State Route 20 between Stacey Ann Drive and Libby Lane: Motorists may expect rock blasting activity sometime between 10 a.m. and 2 p.m.
 Monday.
 Motorists can expect up to a 30-minute delay to ensure all explosives are discharged and the roadway is safe for travel.
 Motorists are advised to use alternate routes to avoid delays.